-Water will dissolve almost anything.
-In fact, tap water may contain dozens of chemicals in addition to water.
-Some of the dissolved material originates from the rocks in which the aquifer is located.
-Rocks such as limestone, chalk and calcareous sandstone add polyvalent positively charged ions of calcium and magnesium to the water.
-These cause "hardness," which is measured in parts per million (ppm) or grains per gallon (gpg).
+Tap water may contain dozens of chemicals in addition to water.
+Some of the dissolved material comes from the rocks in which the aquifer is located.
+Rocks such as limestone, chalk and calcareous sandstone add polyvalent positively charged ions of calcium and magnesium to the water, causing water hardness.
+Technicians, scientists and water treatment operators measure water hardness parts per million (ppm) or grains per gallon (gpg).
 Converting ppm to gpg is simple, but requires a calculator.

 Enter the water hardness value, in parts per million, into the calculator.
 Double-check the entry to ensure that it is accurate.